Increase Your Healthspan With These 4 Scientist-approved Lifestyle Habits

 You can increase your healthspan — those years over which you’re healthy — by incorporating four lifestyle habits.
 Just pick one at a time and live a better life.

-Presently there are 690 articles on this website that I’ve written (visit the Library).
+Presently there are more than 730 articles on this website that I’ve written (visit the Library).
 They’re mostly about extending healthspan; possibly lifespan as well.
 I think it’s high time that I distilled some of this into one post that speaks to the basic lifestyle habits you need to cultivate to live long and strong.

 The four healthspan longevity lifestyle habits I’m about to share with you are among the best practices advised by longevity experts such as:

 - Yoshinori Ohsumi, PhD (Nobel prize winner, autophagy)